 Please contact the Circulation Desk at firstname.lastname@example.org with any questions or concerns.

 Renewals may be placed on all circulating materials if no holds are pending.
 A title may be renewed at the Circulation Desk.

 Holds may be placed on any materials that are currently charged out to another patron.
-Hold requests may be made by e-mailing the Circulation Desk at email@example.com or through "Your Library Record" in the CUBCat online catalog.
+Hold requests may be made by e-mailing the Circulation Desk at email@example.com or through "My Account" in the online catalog.

 All library materials are subject to recall.
 Recall requests may be made via e-mail at the Circulation Desk firstname.lastname@example.org.